DigitecGalaxus/netboot-caching/README.md

 1. Install an internal disk (you can use NVMe, SATA or VirtIO disks).
 2. Clean the partition table using `dd if=/dev/random of=/dev/<disk>` and wait for couple of seconds to wipe it properly.
-3. Create a new partition table using `cfdisk /dev/<disk>` and choose GPT as partition table layout as well as Linux Filesystem as the type for the single partition you're creating.
+3. Create a new partition table using `cfdisk /dev/<disk>` and choose GPT as partition table layout as well as Linux Filesystem as the type for the two partitions you're creating: The first one with 1GB and the second one with the remaining available space.
 Make sure to write the changes to the disk.
-4. Format this partition with ext4 using `mkfs.ext4 /dev/<partition>`.
+4. Format both partitions with ext4 using `mkfs.ext4 /dev/<partition>`.
+After that, restart the automounter: `systemctl restart automounter.service`.
-5. After this and a reboot, you can confirm that the partition is mounted using `mount`.
-6. Now create the two necessary directories using `mkdir -p netboot/assets netboot/casper`.
-7. Make sure the permissions are set properly using `chown -R master.master netboot/*`.
+5. Now trigger a complete resync from the netboot server.
-8. Change the Caching-Server ipxe to boot from the local disk inside the netboot repository.
+6. Change the Caching-Server ipxe to boot from the local disk inside the netboot repository.

 You're done setting up a stateful disk.